Mael-91/MaelRecaptchaBundle/README.md

 #### For Google ReCaptcha V2 (invisible)

-In your form (ex: RegistrationForm), add a new field like :
+In your form (ex: RegistrationType), add a new field like :

 ``` php
 ->add('captcha', MaelRecaptchaSubmitType::class, [